24 out-of-this-world Latin American experiences

 Board the Andean Explorer, South America’s first luxury sleeper train, for an epic rail journey with Belmond from Cusco across the Andean plains to the white city of Arequipa.
 Along the way, marvel at the floating reed islands of Lake Titicaca.
 Pair it with hotel stays at Belmond’s opulent properties in Cusco, Machu Picchu, Lima, the Sacred Valley and Colca Canyon, where the Andean condors soar.

-See the best of Cuba – classic cars, colonial architecture and cigars – on a return voyage from Florida with Regent Seven Seas aboard the newly refurbished Seven Seas Mariner.
-Order a mojito at Hemingway’s favourite bar and catch the legendary show at the Tropicana cabaret while you’re in Havana, and feel the French spirit as you stroll along the oceanfront promenades of glamorous Cienfuegos, admiring the opulent palaces laced through Punta Gorda.
-Before returning to Miami, you’ll call at Santiago de Cuba, the one-time capital of the nation and a trove of cathedrals, nestled between mountains and the Caribbean Sea.
+See the best of Cuba – classic cars, colonial architecture and cigars – on an in-depth discovery with Abercrombie & Kent‘s Secrets of Cuba itinerary.
+Order a daiquiri at Hemingway’s favourite bar and tour the markets with a home chef in Havana, and learn about the country’s legendary tobacco in the green hills of the Valley of Viñales.
+Feel the French spirit as you stroll along the oceanfront promenades of glamorous Cienfuegos, admiring the opulent palaces laced through Punta Gorda.
+Before returning to Havana, you’ll call at UNESCO World Heritage-listed Trinidad, with its historic cobblestone town centre and old sugar plantations.

 14. An encounter with Galápagos